 Our first stop on our Aran Islands tour takes us to ‘Seal Colony Viewpoint’, as it’s marked on Google Maps – this is a handy 13-minute cycle from the bike rental near the pier.

-When you arrive here, you can find anything up to 20 fine looking seals chilling on the rocks, basking in the fresh ocean air (some of these lads weigh up to 230kg!).
+When you arrive here, you can find up to 20 fine-looking seals chilling on the rocks, basking in the fresh ocean air (some of these lads weigh up to 230kg!).

-Now, pleeeeeeease don’t be one of those tools that tries to get close to them – there’s no need.
-Admire them for afar and enjoy the experience.
+Now, pleeeeeeease don’t be one of those tools that try to get close to them – there’s no need.
+Admire them from afar and enjoy the experience.

 Stop 3: One of the finest beaches in the land